-The GBRC gathers verified species records (over 100,000 records of 11,000+ species) and collates and manages these data records, maps and habitat data from across the islands, and maintains information about sites recognised for their natural value.
+The GBRC gathers verified species records (over 900,000 records of 11,000+ species) and collates and manages these data records, maps and habitat data from across the islands, and maintains information about sites recognised for their natural value.
 Our aim is to enable easy access to biodiversity information to all those who need to use it whilst maintaining security and quality of data.
 The GBRC continues to develop so that a wide variety of biodiversity data both recent and historic are collected, stored and used.

-Distmaps database programme
+The original Distmaps database programme

-This was created by Charles David from 1992.
+This was created by the late Charles David from 1992 to 2009.
 Charles had been programming for many years, but, as a field entomologist and botanist, he wanted a programme that would enable him to create and maintain a computer database of records with a mapping ‘front end’.
 He was keen to develop one that would enable the easy input of records, particularly where there may be only one or two in any one area, and where the records could then be viewed as a map and could be viewed in conjunction with other data such as habitats or physical features such as roads, streams etc. This programme does that and much more.
 It includes all the islands and enables us to keep an eye on the fortunes of threatened species and the rise in invasive non-natives as well as building an understanding of the pattern of habitat use and so significance of various areas locally.

 ARCMAP/GIS mapping technologies

 This is a well-known programme and will not need any further introduction to most.
 Data from Distmaps can be loaded into this mapping programme, so providing further flexibility in reviewing plant and animal data.

 If you are are interested in learning more about this programme please visit https://www.arcgis.com/.

 The new Distmaps Pro database programme